 Can you tell us more about the upcoming film?

 Bardya Ziaian: Super Dicks is ultimately categorized as a comedy; having said that, I have tried to add some heavier, cultural undertones that I hope the audience will pick up on.
 I didn’t want to just write a funny movie – I wanted to write and produce a piece that was witty, smart, and thought-provoking, while giving audiences a chance to laugh out loud, and completely lose themselves in the story for a couple of hours.

-We had terrific performances from our leads Paul Braunstein, Michael Man and Jennifer Hui.
+We had terrific performances from Paul Braunstein, as well as Kim Coates (Netflix “Bad Blood”), Marie Avgeropoulos (Netflix “The 100”), Ambyr Childer (Netflix’s “You”) and Michael Ironside (“Total Recall”).
 We were delighted to have Greg Bryk, most widely known for his work in Saw V. He is simply fantastic as “Braun White” in the film.
-We had Keara Graves, best known for her recurring role as “Grace” in the Netflix series, Grand Army, play the character of “Crystal.
+We had Keara Graves, best known for her recurring role as “Grace” in the Netflix series, Grand Army, play the character of “Crystal”.

 Not to forget, we will have some other surprising people reprising interesting roles.

 You started this project in the middle of the pandemic.
 Can you tell us more about that?